Overview

 ormlatom.models.methods

-) – Any model or method which provides energies and forces and Hessian.molecule (
+) – any model or method which provides energies and forces and Hessian.molecule (

 mlatom.data.molecule

-) – The molecule object with necessary information.program (str) – The engine used in thermochemical properties calculation.
+) – the molecule object with necessary information.program (str) – the engine used in thermochemical properties calculation.
 Currently support Gaussian and ASE.

-normal_mode_normalization (str, optional) – Normal modes output scheme.
+normal_mode_normalization (str, optional) – normal modes output scheme.
 It should be one of: mass weighted normalized, mass deweighted unnormalized, and mass deweighted unnormalized (default).

 # Initialize molecule mol = ml.data.molecule() mol.read_from_xyz_file(filename='ethanol.xyz') # Initialize methods aiqm1 = ml.models.methods(method='AIQM1', qm_program='MNDO') # Run thermochemical properties calculation ml.simulations.thermochemistry(model=aiqm1, molecule=mol, program='ASE') # Get ZPE and heat of formation ZPE = mol.ZPE Hof = mol.DeltaHf298